Autoimmune Disease Symptom Checklist

 How are autoimmune diseases diagnosed?

-Diagnosing autoimmune diseases can be complex and often involves a combination of medical history review, physical examination, laboratory tests, and imaging studies.
-Here's how medical practitioners and doctors typically diagnose autoimmune diseases:
+The process to diagnose autoimmune disease can be complex and often involves a combination of physical examination, laboratory tests, and imaging studies.
+Here's how medical practitioners typically diagnose autoimmune diseases:

 Medical history review

-Doctors begin by conducting a comprehensive medical history review, which includes asking the patient about their symptoms, family history of autoimmune diseases, past medical conditions, medications, and any recent infections or environmental exposures that may be relevant to the development of autoimmune diseases.
+Doctors will conduct a comprehensive review of the patient's symptoms, family history, past medical conditions, medications, and any recent infections or environmental exposures that may be relevant.

 Physical examination